rubocop/ruby-style-guide/README.md

 ## Whitespace

 * Try to limit lines to 80 characters.
+* End each file with a blank newline.
 * Remove all trailing spaces using [https://github.com/SublimeText/TrailingSpaces](Trailing Spaces) (but don't use the annoying live-highlighting)